mrjoelkemp/js-idioms/README.md

 ```

 Similar to the previous idiom, this one also takes advantage of short circuiting.
-If `foo` doesn’t exist (or is some falsy value), then the second clause assigns the empty object to foo.
+If `foo` doesn’t exist (or is some falsy value), then the second clause assigns the empty object to `foo`.

-It’s really another way of saying:
+It’s another way of saying:

 ```javascript
 foo = foo || {};